Netherlands PM Mark Rutte tells Parliament Brexit is a ‘terrible idea’

+OTTAWA — Dutch Prime Minister Mark Rutte says Canada and the Netherlands have a special role to play after Brexit, a decision he railed against in an address to Canada’s parliament today.

-OTTAWA — The prime minister of the Netherlands is telling Canada’s parliament that Britain’s decision to leave the European Union is a terrible idea.
+Rutte says Britain’s decision to leave the European Union is a terrible idea, adding that he imagines many Canadians feel the same.

-Mark Rutte offered the view on the ongoing Brexit negotiations during a speech to the House of Commons in which he invoked the strong bonds between the two countries forged during the Second World War.
+Rutte offered his view on the ongoing Brexit negotiations during his Thursday speech to the House of Commons in which he invoked the strong bonds between the two countries forged during the Second World War.

 “In Europe, we now face the great unknown of Brexit.
 Let me be totally honest, I still think it’s a terrible idea,” Rutte said in his speech, as Prime Minister Justin Trudeau looked on.

+Rutte said his country needs to continue working with the United Kingdom and that it remains a key partner for the Netherlands, and for Canada.

+“Together with Canada I’m sure we will succeed in building new and even stronger bridges between both sides of the Atlantic,” he said, adding the was a topic of discussion during his private meeting with Trudeau in the morning.

-Rutte said the wide-ranging free trade deal between the EU and Canada is a progressive modern agreement made for the 21st century.
+Rutte praised the Comprehensive Economic Trade Agreement, or CETA, saying the wide-ranging free trade deal between the EU and Canada is a progressive modern agreement made for the 21st century.
 He said it shows that trade does not have to be a “zero sum game.”

 The Dutch leader said his country and Canada helped build the international rules-based order that rose from the “ruins” of the Second World War, including NATO, the United Nations and the World Trade Organization.